bzzzzzzzzzzzzz/dkey/README.md

     - needs a sane way to store/retrieve files to/from ipfs
     - end product should be a static page on ipfs
 - protocol:
-    - smart contract functionality
-        - implement functions that return BOB's funds after some amount of time has elapsed (in the event that ALICE hasn't provided a DKEY)
     - gas optimizations
         - byte packing, change the IPFS HASH from base64 so it can fit into a bytes32, don’t need to save variables to memory in functions, etc
     - auditing
         - smart contracts
         - cryptography (confirm zk circuit & el gamal are implemented correctly)
-        - front end (confirm it doesn’t leak keys)
+        - front end (finalize production frontend, confirm it doesn’t leak keys)
     - needs a subgraph (to read event data)
     - $DKEY ERC20 token + fee distribution mechanism
         - create token contract
             - accumulated fees to be issued to token holders
-            - governance(?)
+            - governance
                 - token holders can vote on proposals (protocol changes, “official” frontends, etc)
                 - a portion of the accumulated fees to go to further protocol development

 ## Usage

 ** This repo should be taken as a proof of concept only.
-Use the steps below to set up a local blockchain and see the smart contract functionality work -- or just open the html files in "dist" to see the example user flow **
+Use the steps below to set up a local blockchain and see the smart contract & zkSNARKs work -- or just open the html files in "dist" to see the example user flow **

 ...